 National Motor Vehicle Brochure (1917)

 The entire brochure is interesting but I found its greatest significance to be its front cover and a reference to it in the text.
 The front cover depicts the setting on a chilly November night in 1905 at the Indiana State Fairgrounds horse track oval.
 Look carefully and you will see four figures around a bonfire.
-These represent the four founders of the Indianapolis Motor Speedway in what the brochure purports to be the first substatntive discussion between the four men about the need for a giant speedway for automobile manufacturers to test their cars.
+These represent the four founders of the Indianapolis Motor Speedway in what the brochure purports to be the first substantive discussion between the four men about the need for a giant speedway for automobile manufacturers to test their cars.

 Also note the cars circulating the oval in the background and the little dots of light affixed to the fence posts.
 These dots of light represent the Prest-O-Lite headlamps that Carl Fisher and James Allison donated to provide illumination while the cars pursued a new world record for distance covered in 24 hours.
-Fisher and Newby had jointly dreamed up this promotion to call attention to National Cars - which were sold in Fisher's dealership.
-The exposure for Prest-O-Lite products had to be useful as well.
-While I have found no other source to corroborate the story about this being the seminal moment for the conceptualization of the Indianapolis Motor Speedway, it is plausible and other documents exist that the issue was on Carl Fisher's mind at that time.
+Fisher and Newby had jointly dreamed up this promotion to call attention to National Cars - which were sold in Fisher's dealership, the Fisher Automobile Company.

 AttachmentSize